General Relativity Contains the Standard Model

 The short-distance behavior of the elementary particles is described by quantum mechanics.
 Therefore, one could say quantum mechanics is a property of the elementary particles.
 We have seen how general relativity produces the elementary particles.
-As a result, it may be that general relativity produces quantum mechanics.
+This means general relativity produces quantum mechanics.